The next Plan Commission meeting will take place on Thursday, January 6th at 10 AM:

 First half or full year’s tax payments and dog license fees with proof of rabies vaccination to:

 9070 County Road D

-Amherst, WI 54406
+Amherst WI 54406

-If you have never registered your dog in the town of Lanark you must do that every year-let’s try to get 100% of dogs in the town of Lanark registered!
+Please pay your dog licenses when you pay your taxes.
+You must register your dog(s) every year; let’s try to get 100% of dogs in the Town of Lanark registered!